Pursuer-Hsf/WLPPDTA/readme.md

 ## Codebase
 The codebase is broadly split into the following parts:

-- Models
+- model.py
-- Data helpers
+- dataset.py
-- Tokenisation
+- metrices.py
-- Decoding
+- run.sh
-- Scripts
+- tran.py

 ### Models
 The `models.py` file contains a Pytorch Lightning implementation of the BART language model, as well as Pytorch Lightning implementations of models for downstream tasks.